01

 This wasn't a project I could hand off to a developer or outsource to a content team.
 It required holding design, content strategy, and technical implementation together simultaneously — which meant leading it end to end myself.

-Audit the existing knowledge base
+1. Audit the knowledge base

 Output: Typology of 12 distinct article patterns, accessibility failure report, priority matrix for component development.

-Build the design system for ServiceNow/Amaze
+2. Build the design system

 Constraint: Zero JavaScript.
 All interactivity achieved through CSS-only techniques — checkbox hacks for modals, :target selectors for navigation, focus states for guided tours.

-Encode content standards into the agent
+3. Encode content standards into the agent

-Approach: Each component in the design library was documented with usage guidance, accessibility notes, and when-to-use criteria — giving the agent the context to make intelligent layout decisions.
+Approach: Each component documented with usage guidance, accessibility notes, and when-to-use criteria.

-Build and test the KB Article Builder Agent
+4. Build and test the agent

-Present to the UX community
+5. Present to the UX community

 The Design System

 29 components.
-Zero

-JavaScript.
+Zero JavaScript.

 📋